There’s a lot to think about when it comes to choosing an international school – fees, accreditation, location, exam results.

 Not only does it look good on your college application and provide some essential college-level experience, it earns you college credit, too — which could ultimately save you from paying exorbitant college fees.

-According to Which School Advisor, there are currently 14 schools in Thailand offering AP courses, almost all of them located in Bangkok and Chiang Mai, which could be an issue for people living outside of those two cities.
+There are more than 10 schools in Thailand offering AP courses, almost all of them located in Bangkok and Chiang Mai, which could be an issue for people living outside of those two cities.

 Also, exactly which of the 30-plus available AP courses are available depends on which school, so it’s worth checking beforehand.